psu13/mutable-states/content/The Orphan and Me: Final Words on Bloodborne.md

 > <div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/FcL-bi43Td4?ecver=2" width="640" height="360" frameborder="0" style="position:absolute;width:100%;height:100%;left:0" allowfullscreen></iframe></div>

+The second half of this fight is a worst case for me:

+1. His moves are fast and have variable timing.
+I suck at learning timing.

+2. One hit kills you.

+3. He moves arbitrarily fast and has infinite range.
+In particular he will often hit you with a charge from the opposite side of the arena when you are not looking.
+This happened over and over to me when I was running away from the lightning attack.

-The thing that makes the second half of this fight so hard is that his moves are random, deadly, have variable timing, are incredibly fast, and they can cover the whole arena.
-I slowly got better at controlling my spacing and recognizing when to delay dodging and when to dodge early.
+After dozens (or hundreds, who knows) of tries I slowly got better at controlling my spacing, recognizing when to delay dodging and when to dodge early, and keeping an eye out for a trans-atlantic missile attack.
 But I still get it wrong about half the time and each mistake means doing the fight over again.
 There are four basic classes of attacks to watch for:

 1. Spinny shrimp combos.
 Dodge back if you can, dodge through the first one then away if you don't have the right spacing.